ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-22-house-plants-find-the-best-indoor-plants-of-2020.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 If your room is dark, search for plants that natively grow in the lower parts of forests.
 You might choose peace lily or any type of fern.
-Other species to consider are dracaena, snake plant and zamioculcas - they are very good especially for bedrooms.
+Other species to consider are dracaena, snake plant and zamioculcas - they are very good for bedrooms.
 {% endfaqAnswer %}
 {% endfaqItem %}